luciferstar66/Drone-Club/README.md

     This blog will guide through after getting data how to plot python graph the requirds files will be in that folder

-## Electronics
-Activities carry out  by drone club in sanjivani college of engnerring by club students

 ## Electronics teams blog post

 + [22 sept 2022](./Electronics-Blogs/22sep2022)